BrianInGermany/mainandwine/corona_press_conference.md

   - can't be restricted or closed until §28a is passed by Landtag
   - closure may not be necessary, restrictions (for example opening hours) possible.

+  # Translator's Note:
+  This is my own translation and summary after listening to the press conference.
+All liability is excluded.

 # [Home](https://mainandwine.eu)